Zindagi Shatranj Hai

-Zindagi Shatranj Hai is a Hindi film directed by Dushyant Pratap Singh.
+Zindagi Shatranj Hai is a Hindi language film directed by Dushyant Pratap Singh.
 The film stars Hiten Tejwani, Shawar Ali, Pankaj Berry, Ashutosh Kaushik, Daler Mehndi Arjumman Mughal, Bruna Abdullah and Zaid Shaikh.

 Synopsis

 The story of Zindagi Ek Shatranj is full of suspense and surprising twists and turns.
 A woman finds herself in dire straits when a man claims to be her husband.
 Meanwhile, serial murders are taking place in the city.